-- Students will notify the preceptor, SEL Coordinator, and the assigned instructor for the rotation as soon as an emergency event arises that interferes with SEL rotations and/or SEL class days.
-The SEL Coordinator, preceptor, or instructor will determine the make-up schedule, if necessary, based on the individual situation. - A personal day will be applied to any unexpected absences.
-If the student has already used allotted personal days when the absence occurs, then he/she will submit a written proposal to the SEL Coordinator or Director/Assistant Director, depending on the assigned practice site, within 5 working days with a plan to make up the SEL hours.
-The proposal will be approved at the discretion of the SEL Coordinator and/or Program Director/Assistant Director and the preceptor.
+- Students will notify the preceptor and the SEL Instructor or Carilion SEL Coordinator for the rotation as soon as an emergency event arises that interferes with SEL rotations and/or SEL class days.
+A make-up schedule, if necessary, will be determined based on the individual situation. - A personal day will be applied to any unexpected absences.
+If the student has already used allotted personal days when the absence occurs, then he/she will submit a written proposal to the Assistant Director, Carilion SEL Coordinator and/or SEL instructor, depending on the assigned practice site, within 5 working days with a plan to make up the SEL hours.
+The proposal will be approved at the discretion of aforementioned individuals and the preceptor.